Our Indispensable Team

 Matthew Schock, CPFA

-I have grown up and lived in Cheshire, Connecticut, all my life.
-I lived with my mom and brother at home and have more family in Connecticut and Massachusetts.
-Since everyone is so close, I can see them often.
+I now live in Branford, Connecticut, but had grown up and lived in Cheshire, Connecticut, all my life.
+Growing up, I lived with my mom and brother, both of whom still live in Connecticut.
+Since everyone is so close, I am lucky enough to see them often.
 I attended Cheshire High School, where I participated on the swim team for all four years and was a captain for two years.
 My main event was the freestyle, and I greatly preferred sprinting events over distance ones.

 After high school, I chose to attend the University of New Haven, majoring in criminal justice with a concentration in law enforcement.
 Apart from working hard on my grades, I also worked with others to create a club swim team on campus.
 While we did not compete much during my time on the team, it was nice to be able to continue swimming.
 This also allowed me to work as one of the team lifeguards.